timbarden/Basic-android-test-app/README.md

 # android-java-sample

+Based on:

-🤖 A blank Android sample app.
+🤖 A blank Android sample app from https://github.com/robingenz/android-java-sample